 For more than 40 years, Kaiser Permanente has helped improve the health of Coloradans.
 As the largest nonprofit health plan in Colorado, we believe everyone has the right to high-quality health care.
 We have long recognized that our members, our neighbors, our employees, our physicians, our families, and our friends cannot be healthy if they live in unhealthy communities.
 By investing in our state's universities, we provide important resources for future generations of Coloradans.

 William “Bill” Marine, MD initially came to the University of Colorado in order to create and teach the Introduction to Clinical Medicine course.
 After beginning his teaching career, Bill set high goals for the university’s medical and health care training.
 He helped the School of Medicine create a masters program focused on community health, then tackled the challenge of creating the Preventive Medicine Residency in collaboration with the state’s public health leadership.
 His efforts were complimented by colleague and wife Susan Marine, PhD, also on faculty at the School of Medicine for several years.
 Both Bill and Susan committed their careers to understanding the issues affecting the health of individuals and communities.
 Bill passed on his understanding through education and training programs like the Preventive Medicine Residency.
-Now retired, Bill and Susan’s careers are memorialized in the William M. Marine Endowment for the support of the Preventive Medicine Residency.
+Bill and Susan’s careers are memorialized in the William M. Marine Endowment for the support of the Preventive Medicine Residency.
 Established by an initial gift to the university, Bill and Susan took further steps to secure the program’s endowment by dedicating a bequest made in their will.
 Their gifts serve as a noble example of the impact made when a career is committed to the health and education of others.